 What are cataloguing grants?

-We are interested in funding archives with collections that can:
+We are interested in funding archives and organisations with collections that help support the aims of the Archives Revealed funding programme.

 How do I apply?